 Often, I don’t feel the need for human being and my earphones and music are enough to keep me going.

 “Each generation has a different taste in music.
+Many youths of today have grown up with the increasingly popular electronic beats and symphonies that are created by dj equipment, and may take comfort in it.
 I like some old songs from the era I was born in, but if someone plays really old numbers from the sixties and seventies, I may also dislike it.
 Music is different for everybody says James Alberto who is in his 40s.